 Located close to the geographic center of the United States mainland, the City has long been a major air transportation hub.
 DEN provides airline service to more than 200 cities.
 Denver's natural geographic advantage as a connecting hub is enhanced by the Airport's ability to accommodate aircraft landings and takeoffs in virtually any weather conditions.
-As reported by the Department of Transportation's Bureau of Transportation Statistics (BTS), total passenger traffic at DEN was up 17.8% in 2022 from 2021, compared with a 30.0% increase nationally.
-In 2022, 69.3 million passengers traveled through DEN, with approximately 58.8% originating or concluding their air journeys at DEN and 41.2% connecting to flights beyond DEN.
-Originating and destination traffic (O&D) increased by 17.9% in 2022 from 2021 and connecting traffic increased by 17.7% during the same period.
-As shown in the table below, as of December 31, 2022, 26 airlines provided scheduled passenger service at DEN: 10 major/national airlines, five regional/commuter airlines, and 11 foreign-flag airlines.
+As reported by the Department of Transportation's Bureau of Transportation Statistics (BTS), total passenger traffic at DEN was up 12.3% in 2023 from 2022, in line with an average 12.3% increase nationally.
+In 2023, 77.8 million passengers traveled through DEN, with approximately 57.2% originating or concluding their air journeys at DEN and 42.8% connecting to flights beyond DEN.
+Originating and destination traffic (O&D) increased by 9.2% in 2023 from 2022 and connecting traffic increased by 16.8% during the same period.
+As shown in the table below, as of December 31, 2023, 26 airlines provided scheduled passenger service at DEN: 10 major/national airlines, five regional/commuter airlines, and 11 foreign-flag airlines.